Dr0med4r/ags-config/Readme.md

-- fix window only on one monitor (think about it maybe one for every monitor and put the windows down to the appconfig)
+- fix window only on one monitor
+- add battery
+- add temperature
+- add network (with bluetooth)